Legal Help for Dog Bite and Animal Attack Victims

 Facts About Dog Bites in Las Vegas and the United States

-There are nearly 90 million dogs in the United States.
+There are nearly 83 to 88 million dogs in the United States.
 Specifically, Las Vegas is an area that has a disproportionate amount of dogs for its population.
-This makes the dog bites a fairly common occurrence around Las Vegas.
+This makes dog bites a fairly common occurrence around Las Vegas.

-The following stats about dog bites were provided from the CDC
+The following stats about dog bites were provided by the CDC

-- 50% of doge bites involved children under 12
+• 50% of dog bites involved children under 12

 Anyone bitten by a dog in Las Vegas has the potential to be compensated for any of the following: